College Access & Success – College Prep Classes

 - Early exposure to a variety of colleges through college visits, college fairs, visits from admissions officers, and panel discussions with recent college graduates

 SAT Prep: Students strengthen their test-taking skills to increase their chances of getting into their top college.
-This free intensive class familiarizes students with SAT Math and English content aligned to the newly redesigned SAT Exam.
+This free intensive program familiarizes students with SAT Math and English content aligned to the newly redesigned SAT Exam.
+Sessions consist of group instruction with highly qualified SAT instructors.

-Senior Mentoring: Volunteers work one-on-one with students throughout their college application process.
+Mentoring: Volunteers work one-on-one with participants helping them to realize their strengths, work towards their goals, build confidence and independence.
+Mentors also support participants in becoming college ready through assistance in creating a college list, searching and applying for scholarships, editing their personal statement and more.
 Students learn about volunteers’ career trajectories and how to job search successfully.
 Volunteers include Educational Alliance staff, community members, recent graduates, and staff from corporate partner organizations such as Facebook, The New York Times, NYU, Barclays, Deloitte, and BlackRock.
 Students must participate in senior advisory to be eligible for senior mentoring.

-Open Gym: Teens can use this unstructured gym time to improve their jump shot, speed, and confidence on the court.
-They can also unwind from their week while playing volleyball, soccer, jump rope, or badminton.
+Open Gym: Teens can use this unstructured gym time to improve their jump shot, speed, and confidence on the court or jump into a scrimmage with friends!
+They can also unwind from their week while playing volleyball, jump rope, or dodgeball.

 - Sorry, no event available currently.
 Please check back later.